0foxy0/0foxy0/README.md

 - 👋 Hi, I’m @0foxy0.
 - 👀 I’m interested in new technologies!
-- 🌱 I’m currently improving myself in Java and JavaScript
+- 🌱 I’m currently improving myself in Java and JavaScript/TypeScript